dotnet/docs/docs/core/porting/net-framework-tech-unavailable.md

 ## AppDomains

-AppDomains isolate apps from one another.
+Application domains (AppDomains) isolate apps from one another.
 AppDomains require runtime support and are generally quite expensive.
 They're not implemented in .NET Core.
 We don't plan on adding this capability in future.
 For code isolation, we recommend separate processes or using containers as an alternative.
 For the dynamic loading of assemblies, we recommend the new <xref:System.Runtime.Loader.AssemblyLoadContext> class.

-To make code migration from .NET Framework easier, we've exposed some of the <xref:System.AppDomain> API surface in .NET Core.
-Some of the API functions normally (for example, <xref:System.AppDomain.UnhandledException?displayProperty=nameWithType>), some members do nothing (for example, <xref:System.AppDomain.SetCachePath%2A>), and some of them throw <xref:System.PlatformNotSupportedException> (for example, <xref:System.AppDomain.CreateDomain%2A>).
-Check the types you use against the [`System.AppDomain` reference source](https://github.com/dotnet/corefx/blob/master/src/System.Runtime.Extensions/src/System/AppDomain.cs) in the [dotnet/corefx GitHub repository](https://github.com/dotnet/corefx) making sure to select the branch that matches your implemented version.
+To make code migration from .NET Framework easier, .NET Core exposes some of the <xref:System.AppDomain> API surface.
+Some of the APIs function normally (for example, <xref:System.AppDomain.UnhandledException?displayProperty=nameWithType>), some members do nothing (for example, <xref:System.AppDomain.SetCachePath%2A>), and some of them throw <xref:System.PlatformNotSupportedException> (for example, <xref:System.AppDomain.CreateDomain%2A>).
+Check the types you use against the [`System.AppDomain` reference source](https://github.com/dotnet/corefx/blob/master/src/System.Runtime.Extensions/src/System/AppDomain.cs) in the [dotnet/corefx GitHub repository](https://github.com/dotnet/corefx), making sure to select the branch that matches your implemented version.

 ## Remoting